Frederick VII of Denmark

 Frederick VII (Frederik Carl Christian; 6 October 1808 – 15 November 1863) was King of Denmark from 1848 to 1863.
 He was the last Danish monarch of the older Royal branch of the House of Oldenburg and the last king of Denmark to rule as an absolute monarch.
 During his reign, he signed a constitution that established a Danish parliament and made the country a constitutional monarchy.
 Frederick's motto was Folkets Kærlighed, min Styrke (Danish for the People's Love, my Strength).
+He was succeeded by his paternal second cousin Christian IX.